minjong-ha/minjong-ha.github.io/docs/_posts/2022-12-01-useful-git.markdown

 ```

 Above commands are basic commands for git.
-It is useful even if there is a single developer to use.
+It is useful even if there is a single developer.

 ```
 git branch